The main reason that the majority of people begin to lift weights is that they are interested in making changes to their physique.

-Unfortunately, there will also be some days where you get 5 or 6 as life is not always ideal.
+Unfortunately, there will also be some days where you only get 5 or 6 hours as life is not always ideal.

 You can still get the job done in the gym on these days, but do not be surprised when your lifting performance is relatively sluggish.